 The following guidelines should be used in obtaining the specification for your order:

 Specification must be clear and concise as an award is normally based on the exact justification and documentation contained in the specification.
-Specification writer should also ensure that all known pertinent characteristics of items required be identified to enable proper evaluation of any alternatives bidded or quoted.
+Specification writers should also ensure that all known pertinent characteristics of items required be identified to enable proper evaluation of any alternatives quoted as part of the bid.

 Specification sources are varied and can often be found in:

 - Association of users manufacturers